The replicator coalescent: Main results

-Fitness is often assumed to depend linearly upon the population distribution, and population types survive according to their accumulated payoff in an iterated two-player game with payoff matrix $A$.
-The entry $A_{i,j}$ describes the reward per unit of population of type $i$ player whose per unit of opponent is of type $j$.
+Fitness is often assumed to depend linearly upon the population distribution, with coefficients organised in the ``payoff matrix'' $A$.
+Specifically, let $A_{i,j}$ denote the payoff for a player of type $i$ facing an opponent of type $j$.
 Then